List of Rocky characters: Paulie Pennino

-Paul "Paulie" Pennino is Adrian's older brother and Rocky Balboa's best friend, later his brother-in-law when Rocky marries Adrian.
-He is one of only three characters to appear in the first six films.
+Paul "Paulie" Pennino is Adrian's older brother and Rocky's best friend, later becoming his brother-in-law when Rocky marries Adrian.
+He is one of only four characters to appear in the first six films (along with Rocky, Tony "Duke" Evers, and Stu Nahan).
 Young was nominated for the Academy Award for Best Supporting Actor for his performance in the first film, along with co-star Burgess Meredith.

 He works at a meat-rendering facility and is portrayed as having a drinking problem and tending towards self-pity, immaturity and emotional outbursts.
-In Rocky, when Rocky Balboa quits his "collection" job with a local loan shark, Paulie takes his place; this mafioso angle was dropped after the second film.
 Though he cares for his friends and family, he is often jealous of their happiness and success and feels they owe him.
-If someone insults Rocky in his presence, Paulie usually reacts with anger and withering insults.
-Paulie is racist, as seen in Rocky III when he openly stated that he did not like any of the black boxers in the gym where Apollo Creed once trained.
+Paulie is seen to be racist; in Rocky III he openly stated that he did not like any of the black boxers in the gym where Apollo Creed once trained.
 He also says in Rocky Balboa that "Italian food cooked up by a bunch of Mexicans ain't so special."
-In response to challenges to fight, his catchphrase is "I don't sweat you", after which he is usually quickly defeated (by Thunderlips in Rocky III, by Rocky himself also in Rocky III, and by Tommy Gunn in Rocky V).
-Rocky describes Paulie in Rocky III as "like a crazy brother".

-Paulie introduced his sister, Adrian, to Rocky and generally encouraged their relationship.
+Paulie introduced his sister, Adrian, to Rocky and encouraged their relationship.
 Paulie also invited Rocky to begin his unique training method of punching sides of beef at the rendering facility.

-Paulie visits Rocky in the hospital after his title match with Apollo Creed.
-After Rocky marries Adrian, he congratulates them.
-Later, he recommends Rocky for his former meat packing job; he also buys Rocky's car from him after the latter is laid off.
-He is disappointed later when he sees Rocky training amateurs in Mighty Mick's Gym; Paulie visits the pet shop where Adrian works and yells at her for refusing to let Rocky continue his boxing career; the stress of the argument causes her to go into premature labor.
-He later helps care for the baby on the night of Rocky's rematch with Creed.
-Though he is disappointed at the beginning of Rocky's match, he eventually jumps in joy and hugs Adrian when Rocky is victorious.
+After Rocky marries Adrian and struggles to make a life outside of boxing, he recommends Rocky for his former meat packing job; he also buys Rocky's car from him after the latter is laid off.
+He is disappointed later when he sees Rocky training amateurs in Mighty Mick's Gym; Paulie visits the pet shop where Adrian works and yells at her for refusing to let Rocky continue his boxing career; the stress of the argument causes her to go into premature labor, giving birth to Robert, Paulie's nephew.
+He later keeps Adrian company on the night of Rocky's rematch with Creed, where Rocky wins the world heavyweight championship.